Montebello, California: Government

 Montebello utilizes a city council/city administrator form of government.
 The city council provides political leadership and policy direction.
 Montebello's current elected City Treasurer is Rafael Gutierrez. and the current elected City Clerk is Irma-Bernal Barajas.
 The city administrator works under the direction of the City Council, and functions as the manager of city employees and the department heads.
 Montebello has six department heads and some oversee more than one division.
-Previous Mayor Vanessa Delgado resigned from the Montebello City Council on August 13, 2018 so she could be sworn as a California State Senator.
+Previous Mayor Vanessa Delgado resigned in 2018 to serve on the California State Senate.

-City Council

 The City Council is composed of five members elected at large by the citizens of Montebello to serve for four-year overlapping terms.
+Members include Salvador Melendez (Mayor), Georgina Tamayo (Mayor Pro Tem), Scarlet Peralta, Ric Alonzo, and Danielle Romero.